-Top 6 Reasons Keyword Rankings Fluctuate
+Top 6 Reasons for Keyword Ranking Fluctuations

 When you publish a new website or new piece of content, Google will test-drop you into the search results, in a variety of different positions.
 Google even has people who help index content by hand.
 This means they manually look at a website’s content and how it matches a particular search query.